-System Integration
+System Integration Timing: 1 st year of study

+Scope: 10 FCTS

-Content: This subject element must help ensure that the student develops the competencies to be able to work with technical system integration.
-After completing this module, the student must be able to integrate existing systems in connection with the development of new systems, and develop new systems supporting future integration.
+Content: This subject element must help ensure that the student develops the

+competencies to be able to work with technical system integration.
+After completing

+this module, the student must be able to integrate existing systems in connection

+with the development of new systems, and develop new systems supporting future

+integration.

+Learning objectives:

+Knowledge

+The student must have knowledge of:

-- Business considerations in relation to system integration - Standards and standards organizations - Storage, transformation and integration of data sources - The concept of services and their ties to service-oriented architectures - Technologies which can be used to implement a service-oriented architecture - Tools for integration
+Business considerations in relation to system integration

+Standards and standards organizations

+Storage, transformation and integration of data sources

+The concept of services and their ties to service-oriented architectures

+• Technologies which can be used to implement a service-oriented architecture

+Tools for integration

+Skills

+The student can:

-- Use an object-oriented system in a service-oriented architecture - Design a system that is easy to integrate with other systems, and uses existing services - Transform or expand a system so that it can function in a service-oriented architecture - Use patterns that support system integration - Integrate generic and other systems - Choose from various integration methods - Translate elements in a business strategy into specific requirements for system integration
+Use an object-oriented system in a service-oriented architecture

+• Design a system that is easy to integrate with other systems, and uses existing

+services

+Transform or expand a system so that it can function in a service-oriented

+architecture

+Use patterns that support system integration

+Integrate generic and other systems

+Choose from various integration methods

+Translate elements in a business strategy into specific requirements for system

+integration

+Competencies

+The student can:

-- Choose from various integration techniques - Acquire knowledge of developments in standards for integration - Adapt IT architecture to take into account future system integration.
+Choose from various integration techniques

+Acquire knowledge of developments in standards for integration

+• Adapt IT architecture to take into account future system integration.

+The examination:

 This examination is an individual external oral exam.
-The exam lasts for 30 minutes including assessment.
+The exam lasts for 30 minutes

+including assessment.

+Assessment:

+7 point grading scale